-Native VLANs
+- Native VLANs

-Channel Bonding (teaming)
+- Channel Bonding (teaming)

-SNMP
+- SNMP

-Channel Bonding documentation can be found in the Linux kernel source: /documentation/networking/bonding.txt
+Channel Bonding documentation can be found in the Linux kernel source:

+/documentation/networking/bonding.txt

 The driver information previously displayed in the /proc file system is not supported in this release.
 Alternatively, you can use ethtool (version 1.6 or later), lspci, and ifconfig to obtain the same information.
-Instructions on updating ethtool can be found in the section Additional Configurations later in this document.
+Instructions on updating ethtool can be found in the Section 4-5: "Additional Configurations" on page 4-9.